honestypugh2/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/docs/DeploymentGuide.md

 The files for the dev container are located in `/.devcontainer/` folder.

-## Local deployment and debugging:
+## Local Container Deployment and debugging:

 1. **Clone the repository.**